 About Dr Edmund Neill

-Dr Neill is a Lecturer in Modern History at New College of the Humanities.
+Dr Neill is a Assistant Professor in Modern History at New College of the Humanities.
 He gained a BA in Modern History at St. Catherine’s College, Oxford, where he was a college scholar.
 Subsequently, he gained an MSc in Political Theory with distinction at the London School of Economics, where he was also a departmental scholar in the Department of Government.

 He then gained a doctorate (DPhil) in the History of Political Thought at the University of Oxford in 2004 for his thesis Action, Tradition, and the Self: Theory and Practice in the Thought of Michael Oakeshott and Hannah Arendt, under the supervision of Professor Michael Freeden.
 He was Carlyle Scholar in the History of Political Thought, and Light Senior Scholar at St. Catherine’s College.
 He was also a lecturer in history and politics at a number of Oxford colleges between 2000 and 2014, including Christ Church, Somerville, Magdalen, St. Peter’s, and Harris Manchester colleges, and a visiting lecturer in Victorian history at Royal Holloway, University of London, between 2010 and 2011.
 He joined NCH in 2013.